 Weaker conditions are ahead in the coming months, so freight brokers and carriers should prepare.
 Most people look at COVID through the rearview mirror, but many companies continue to recover from the damage caused by the pandemic.
 In the current market, a slowdown in consumer spending caused by inflation and a possible recession will significantly impact freight demand and prolong a stockpile drawdown.

-In the bullwhip effect, retailers are likely to have surplus of inventory.
+In the bullwhip effect, retailers are likely to have a surplus of inventory.
 The rise in inflation rates started back in February when Russia invaded Ukraine.
 Since then, inflation rates have been the highest since the early 1980s.

 Along with big retailers, many less-than-truckload (LTL) carriers are slowing down.
 LTL carriers typically are the last part of the market to slow down and one of the first to recover.
 The inflation rates have an impact on every aspect of the logistics industry.
 In the years ahead, carriers all over the country will work to recover from this slowdown.

 Learn more about the possible economic collision.